 The Disabled Subchannel Bitmap subfield is present if the Disabled Subchannel Bitmap Present subfield is equal to 1 and provides a list of subchannels that are punctured within the BSS bandwidth; otherwise it is not present.

-The Disabled Subchannel Bitmap subfield is a 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and that has the lowest frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
-Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel.
-A bit in the bitmap is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured.35.16.1 Basic EHT BSS operation
+The Disabled Subchannel Bitmap subfield is [#12131]an 8-bit or 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and that has the lowest frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
+Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel. [#11862]A bit in the bitmap and that lies within the BSS bandwidth is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured. [#11862]A bit in the bitmap that falls outside of the BSS bandwidth is reserved. [#12131]The Disabled Subchannel Bitmap subfield is a 16-bit bitmap if the channel width indicated in the Channel Width subfield is equal to 320 MHz; otherwise, it is an 8-bit bitmap.

+35.16.1 Basic EHT BSS operation

 TGbe editor: Revised the third paragraph in subclause 35.16.1 as follows:

-An EHT AP may announce a BSS operating channel width that is different from the BSS operating channel width that it announces to non-AP EHT STAs if the EHT BSS operating channel width includes at least one punctured 20 MHz subchannel and/or if the announced EHT BSS operating channel width is not supported by an HE BSS.
+An EHT AP shall set the EHT Operation Information Present subfield to 1 to announce an EHT BSS operating channel width through the EHT Operation Information field that is different from the BSS operating channel width that it announces to non-AP non-EHT STAs in the same Management frame if the EHT BSS operating channel width includes at least one punctured 20 MHz subchannel and/or if the announced EHT BSS operating channel width is 320 MHz.
+Otherwise, the EHT AP shall set the EHT Operation Information Present subfield to 0. [#11044, #11045]

 TGbe editor: Insert the following paragraph in the end of subclause 35.16.1:

+[#10990] If an EHT STA supports transmitting or receiving a PPDU, where the PPDU bandwidth is less than 320 MHz, at an <EHT-MCS, NSS> tuple, where the EHT-MCS is equal to the HE-MCS and less than 12, then it shall also support the corresponding transmitting or receiving <HE-MCS, NSS> tuple, respectively.
+For an EHT-MCS, the EHT STA shall support an equal or greater NSS with a lower EHT-MCS.